-- (6) Where required to be provided by this Article, an employee's resume (or Optional Form 612) will be used by the Employer for the purpose of reviewing the employee's qualifications and determining what training, if any, would be required if placed. - (7) Management will consider reassignment requests under this Section in the following priority order: - (a) Placements made as a result of third-party decisions (or related settlements); - (b) Career Transition Assistance Program (CTAP) eligibles; - (c) Re-employment Priority List (RPL) eligibles - (d) Grade retention eligibles; - (e) Priority consideration eligibles; - (f) Special consideration for re-promotion eligibles; - (g) Medical and educational hardships (granted in the order in which they are received); - (h) Spousal hardships (granted in the order in which they are received); - (i) Voluntary reassignments.
+- (6) Where required to be provided by this Article, an employee's resume (or Optional Form 612) will be used by the Employer for the purpose of reviewing the employee's qualifications and determining what training, if any, would be required if placed. - (7) Management will consider reassignment requests under this Section in the following priority order: - (a) Placements made as a result of third-party decisions (or related settlements); - (b) Career Transition Assistance Program (CTAP) eligibles; - (c) Re-employment Priority List (RPL) eligibles - (d) Grade retention eligibles; - (e) Priority consideration eligibles; - (f) Special consideration for re-promotion eligibles; - (g) Medical and educational hardships (granted in the order in which they are received); - (h) Spousal hardships (granted in the order in which they are received); - (i) Voluntary reassignments Preclearance returnees.
+6/11/2012 - (j) Voluntary reassignments.